cal-weng/terminus/docs/manual/olares/controlhub/terminal.md

 ---
 # Access Terminal

 The Terminal module in Control Hub provides one-click root access to the Olares host terminal.
-This is equivalent to connecting via SSH, but without manually entering your account and password.
+This is equivalent to connecting via SSH, but without needing to manually enter your account and password.

 ![Terminal](/images/manual/olares/controlhub-terminal.png#bordered)